-But I’ve experienced a more noticeable difference from the very first day of using Performance Lab Prebiotic than any other supplement I’ve tried.
+But I’ve experienced a more noticeable difference from the very first day of using Performance Lab Prebiotic than any probiotic supplement I’ve ever tried.

 Compared to every other prebiotic on the market that uses Acacia fiber, Jerusalem Artichoke fiber, green banana fiber, and other saccharides.
 Or “proprietary blends” of exotic fruits.